- Boards & Commissions

 Animal Advisory Committee

 The Animal Advisory Committee advises and makes recommendations to the city council pertaining to animals and the ordinance.
-It is composed of at least one licensed veterinarian, one city official, one person whose duties include the daily operation of an animal shelter, one representative from an animal welfare organization or humane society, two city council members and three citizens.
+It is composed of at least one licensed veterinarian, one city official, one person whose duties include the daily operation of an animal shelter, one representative from an animal welfare organization or humane society and seven citizens.

 Capital Improvements Advisory Committee